Gold Star Grants

-Before submitting an application, PLEASE READ THE INSTRUCTIONS listed on the the first page of the application form.
+Before submitting an application, PLEASE READ THE INSTRUCTIONS listed on the the first page of the application form (with more details on the last page).
 This includes information on getting approvals from appropriate District supervisors for all applications.

 Final documents — in PDF format — should be submitted via email to: email@example.com